agilepathway/available-pets-consumer-contract/README.md

    - `prism proxy openapi.yaml https://petstore.swagger.io/v2`
    - `gauge run --env validation-proxy specs`

+   Unfortunately there is currently a bug with the OpenAPI Generator Java generator which makes it currently incompatible with Prism when Prism is in validation proxy mode.
+Given the bug it may be better to amend this example not to use the OpenAPI Generator, and instead to roll our own Java client code.

 ## Benefits of this approach

 1. Collaborative - consumers, solution architects, developers, testers, analysts, Product Owner all have a natural interest in being involved.
 This is a great silo breaker.